Vegetable Beef Soup

 I think, the best soups are those stick to your ribs kind of soups!
 You know the ones that warm your bones and really fill you up!
 This vegetable beef soup is about as filling and satisfying as it gets, with a variety of colorful veggies and melt-in-your mouth beef.
 It’s a MUST make soup for a chilly day!

 The simplest way to make this soup recipe is in the slow cooker.
 It’s so easy to throw everything in, cover and cook!
 It is not a must to brown the beef ahead of time.
 However, even though it adds an extra step, it is well worth it to me.
 The meat will develop an incredibly flavorful and delicious exterior.

 You can also totally make this veggie beef soup over the stovetop too, though.
-If you do want to make the soup on the stovetop, start by browning the beef and then cook the the carrots and onions.
+If you do want to make the soup on the stovetop, start by browning the beef and then cook the the carrots, onions and garlic.
 The beef and veggies go into a big pot with tomatoes, beef broth and seasonings, then everything simmers away until the beef is tender.
 After this mixture simmers for about 60 minutes, a handful of potatoes go into the mix and simmers for about 20 minutes.
 Stir in frozen peas and continue to cook about 5 minutes more.
 Serve with rolls or a nice chunk of crusty bread to soak up all of that incredible broth!